piotrek6598/testhttp/README.md

 ./testhttp <cookies file> <tested http address>
 ```

 Tests given http(s) address.
-In HTTP GET request set all cookies from file.
+In HTTP GET request sets all cookies from file.
 File format is: <br>
 Each cookie is described by single line in format: cookiekey=cookievalue